 This contradiction in style is distinctly off-kilter, surreal as an end product rather than an intention.
 The camera runs away from obvious, prepackaged symbols (Harvey didn’t have the funding for symbols, obviously, nor did he have the same pseudo-intellectual stodginess more successful filmmakers were often prone to).
 Instead, the from-the-hip style comes to life via the fact that should never have found life to begin with – the film’s barely-existent, obviously cheap look and rejection of normative narrative flow are so successful because the film never seems to follow a prescribed channel.
 It’s always slipping away from itself, and us.
 Without the quality of life improvements most films afford us – good taste and common sense and all that – Carnival truly lives a life apart.
 Because it constantly seems to be threatening its own death before our eyes, each moment is all the more momentary and without a defined end-point, and thus more alive

 While overburdening a film with event can result in a water-logged feature mechanically prey to its script, Carnival always seems to be swimming around in its watery grave like Davy Jones itself, raised from the dead before our very eyes in a feat of not-quite-complete necromancy.
 And with all due respect paid to those perpetually tested by spoilers (as though plot secrets bear meaningfully on a movie’s value), The Sixth Sense has absolutely nothing on the 54 year old Carnival of Souls.
-It’s existence, foibles and fallibility encrusted as strengths, always seems tentative to say the least, and for the film’s eventual, existential subject matter about the tentative nature of life, no influx of money could stylistically accentuate the content with more effect than that.
+Its ghostly existence, foibles and fallibility encrusted as strengths, always seems tentative to say the least, and for the film’s eventual, existential subject matter about the tentative nature of life, no influx of money could stylistically accentuate the content with more effect than that.